guidance-ai/llguidance/README.md

 δ(a, ~R)  = ~δ(a, R)
 ```

-This also works for intersection and negation, extending the expressive power
+As seen above, this also works for intersection and negation, extending the
-compared to standard regular expressions.
-A regular expression is _nullable_ if
+expressive power compared to standard regular expressions.

-it can match an empty string (for example, `ε` and `[ab]*` are nullable, while
+A regular expression is _nullable_ if it can match an empty string (for example,
-`[ab]+` and `∅` are not).
+`ε` and `[ab]*` are nullable, while `[ab]+` and `∅` are not).

 To see if a string `abc` matches regex `R`, compute `δ(c, δ(b, δ(a, R)))` and
 see if the result is nullable.

-The regular expressions correspond to states of a
+If you cache the results of `δ(c, R)` for each
+character `c` and regex `R`, it will lazily build a
 [deterministic finite automaton](https://en.wikipedia.org/wiki/Deterministic_finite_automaton)
-(DFA), while the derivatives correspond to transitions.
-State is accepting if
-the regular expression is nullable.
-The `derivre` library constructs such a DFA
+(DFA).
+The regex expressions correspond to states of the DFA, and there is a
+transition from `R` to `Q` via character `c` iff `δ(c, R) = Q`.
+Finally, mark
+the states corresponding to nullable regexes as accepting.

-lazily, by caching derivatives.
-The regular expressions can be simplified using
+The regular expressions can be simplified using algebraic laws (like `R|∅ = R`,
-algebraic laws (like `R|∅ = R`, `R&∅ = ∅`, etc.), reducing the number of states
+`R&∅ = ∅`, etc.), reducing the number of states in the DFA.
+While the DFA is not
-in the DFA.
-While the DFA is not necessarily minimal, it is typically much
+necessarily minimal, it is typically much smaller than the un-minimized DFA
-smaller than the un-minimized DFA resulting from standard determinization of a
+resulting from standard determinization of a
 [nondeterminstic finate automaton](https://en.wikipedia.org/wiki/Nondeterministic_finite_automata)
 (NFA).

+The [derivre](https://github.com/guidance-ai/derivre) library constructs such a
+DFA lazily, by caching derivatives.

 The lexer puts regular expressions for all lexemes in a
 [hash-consed](https://en.wikipedia.org/wiki/Hash_consing) expression set, with a